azarual/epicGrid/README.md

 Class Names cheatsheet | Description
 -----------------------------|------------
 `prefix-col-x-y`  | A column for the chosen viewport.
-X number of columnns wide from a total of Y `prefix-center-x-y` | Center the column for that viewport.
-X number of columnns wide from a total of Y `prefix-offset-x-y` | Offset the column to the right by X number of columns from a total of Y `prefix-left-x-y` | Displace a column to the left by X number of columns from a total of Y `prefix-right-x-y` | Displace a column to the right by X number of columns from a total of Y
+X number of columns wide from a total of Y `prefix-center-x-y` | Center the column for that viewport.
+X number of columns wide from a total of Y `prefix-offset-x-y` | Offset the column to the right by X number of columns from a total of Y `prefix-left-x-y` | Displace a column to the left by X number of columns from a total of Y `prefix-right-x-y` | Displace a column to the right by X number of columns from a total of Y